 Black-eyed peas, also known as cowpeas, belong to the bean family.
-The beans are small, creamy-white with a black spot resembling an eye, hence the name “black-eyed peas.”
-Despite the name, black-eyed peas are not peas but beans, just like our Jamaican rice and peas.
+The beans are small, creamy-white with a black spot resembling an eye, hence the name ‘black-eyed peas.’
+Despite the name, black-eyed peas are not peas but beans, similar to Jamaican rice and peas.

-- Black-Eyed Peas: I use dried peas because that’s what I have on hand, but you can use canned black-eyed peas.
+- Black-Eyed Peas: I use dry black-eyed peas, but you can use canned black-eyed peas if you reduce the cooking time.

 - Olive Oil: Saute the vegetables in olive oil.

-- Jalapeño: Chilies provide a perfect amount of heat.
+- Jalapeño: Jalapeño chiles are a great addition to the recipe and provide the perfect amount of heat.

-- Tomato Paste: A spoonful of tomato paste intensifies the tomato flavor; take a moment to bloom the paste by sautéing it before adding the other ingredients.
+- Tomato Paste: A spoonful of tomato paste intensifies the flavor.
+Bloom the paste first by sautéing it before adding the other ingredients.

-- Vegetable Stock: Use high-quality vegetable stock for this recipe.
+- Vegetable Broth: I like using high-quality vegetable broth for this recipe.
 I usually make mine from home using vegetable scraps and herbs from my kitchen.
-If you’re in a hurry, combine warm water and Vegetable Better than Bouillon.
+If you’re in a hurry, combine warm water and Vegetable Better than Bouillon or purchase store-bought vegetable broth.

-- Bay Leaves: Subtly flavor the peas with a clove-like flavor.
+- Bay Leaves: Enhance the flavor the peas with a bay leaf.

 The full recipe with measurements is in the recipe card below.

-Deglaze the pot with crushed tomatoes and vegetable stock.
+Step 4: Deglaze the pot with crushed tomatoes and vegetable broth.
 Add liquid smoke, bay leaves, the thyme sprig, and the reserved peas.
 Then, give the mixture a quick stir.

-Bring the mixture to a boil in saute mode.
+Step 5: Bring the mixture to a boil in saute mode.
 Secure the lid and set the Instant Pot to manual high pressure for 15 minutes with a 10-minute natural release.
-Skim the froth of the top and enjoy!
+Remove the foam from the top layer and enjoy!

-- The amount of salt will depend on the amount of sodium in the vegetable stock you use.
+- The amount of salt will depend on the amount of sodium in the vegetable broth you use.
 I recommend lightly seasoning in the beginning and tasting as you go.

 - To prevent the peas from sticking to the bottom or burning, avoid overfilling the Instant Pot.